Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): Detailed madGLP Example Traces

 \subsection{Example 3: Both Ends to Same Agent}

 This example demonstrates the edge case where Bob sends both writer $X$ and reader $X?$ to Alice in the same term $[X, X?]$.
-Bob's local pair acts as a relay: when Alice assigns her writer (from the reader global name), the value flows through Bob back to Alice's reader (from the writer global name).
+Bob's local pair acts as a relay: when Alice assigns her writer $Y_a$ (from the writer global name $\_w(b,1)$), the value flows through Bob back to Alice's reader $Z_a?$ (from the reader global name $\_r(b,2)$).

 \mypara{Stage 0: Initial State}

 Bob has a local variable pair $(X_b, X_b?)$ and will send term $[X_b, X_b?]$ to Alice.

 \mypara{Stage 1: Bob Sends $[X_b, X_b?]$ to Alice via Cold-call}